frewsxcv/mediagoblin-heroku/README.md

   git push heroku master
   ```

+  This will deploy MediaGoblin to Heroku.
+Be patient with this process as MediaGoblin has quite a few Python dependencies.

 ## License

 MediaGoblin-Heroku is licensed under [version two of the Mozilla Public License](LICENSE.md).
 MediaGoblin licensing information can be found in [their repository](https://gitorious.org/mediagoblin/mediagoblin/source/HEAD:COPYING).